 The relationship of COM objects and collections to each other is discussed in the topic COM object hierarchy.
 The hierarchy page displays a schematic with image links to relevant COM object documentation.

 All Echoview’s COM automation functionality is begun through the EvApplication object.
 Many of the create, detect and export command methods for an acoustic variable in an EV file are accessed via the EvVariableAcoustic object.
+The EvApplication object also enables access to the command interface.

 It is desirable to detect a failure, or error, in a running script.
 VBS usually produces an exception after a failure which is not very informative.
 An alternative for detecting failure of a method is to include a test of the validity of the returned value in the script.

 The value returned for a method is usually: the object created; the number of objects created; or a boolean.
-In each case there is a recognised value that signals failure.
+In each case there is a recognized value that signals failure.
 NULL and -1 are used for objects or counts, and false is used for booleans.
 Validity of objects, for example, can be tested in VBScript by comparing them to Nothing (NULL) as in the 'Is Nothing' test for acoustic variables in the example below.

 Setting the value of property does not return a value, but the set can be checked with get.
 A report of the reason for a failure may be accessed using the EvApplication method GetLastLogMessage().